Gregg Popovich: San Antonio Spurs (1994–2025)

 In the 2015–16 season, Popovich led the Spurs to a franchise-high 67 wins, but he and the team lost in the conference semifinals against the Oklahoma City Thunder in six games.

 On February 4, 2017, Popovich recorded his 1,128th regular season win with one franchise, surpassing Sloan.

 On April 13, 2019, Popovich surpassed Lenny Wilkens and became the all-time winningest coach in NBA history with his 1,413th win (regular season and playoffs combined).

-Popovich supported the comments from NBA commissioner Adam Silver surrounding the controversy with the NBA and China.
+On January 26, 2020, the Spurs hosted the Toronto Raptors just hours after a California helicopter crash claimed the lives of nine people, including NBA legend Kobe Bryant and his 13–year-old daughter Gianna, and Popovich proposed that both teams take an intentional 24-second shot clock violation on each of their first possessions to pay homage to Bryant's jersey number 24, which he donned from 2006 to 2016.
+This violation tribute would subsequently be repeated at the beginning of nearly every game around the league over the rest of that day and the following days.

 On March 27, 2021, after leading his team to a 120–104 victory against the Chicago Bulls, Popovich won his 1,300th regular season game and became the third NBA coach to reach the milestone.

 On March 11, 2022, Popovich surpassed Don Nelson for most regular season wins of all time, notching his 1,336th regular season victory with the Spurs.
-Popovich needed 370 fewer games than Don Nelson to achieve this record.
+Popovich needed 370 fewer games than Nelson to achieve this record.

+On July 8, 2023, Popovich signed a five-year contract extension, keeping him with the franchise through the 2027–28 season.

+On November 2, 2024, Popovich suffered a stroke.
+Two days later, it was announced that he would take an indefinite leave of absence from the team, with assistant Mitch Johnson stepping in as interim head coach.
+In a meeting with Spurs players on February 27, 2025, Popovich confirmed that he would not coach the team for the remainder of the season.
+The Spurs would post a 34–48 record, but with Popovich only coaching five games that season, the NBA later announced that they would adjust Popovich's career total by crediting the 32–45 record of the remaining 77 games to Johnson.

+On May 2, 2025, the Spurs announced that Popovich would step down as coach of the Spurs after 29 seasons and would transition to a new role as president of basketball operations.
+Johnson was promoted to succeed Popovich as the Spurs head coach.